-LAKE RUSSELL IS FULL, CLEAR & HIGH 80’S
+LAKE RUSSELL IS DOWN 2 FEET, CLEAR & UPPER 50’S

 Our On the Water Schools are Rods, Reels and Lures for Bass, SONAR and we have a Striper school.
 Learn how to use the Lowrance Structure Scan and Down Scan technology.
 Call 770 889 2654 or see the details on our web site for more info and dates.